robm123/Logs/README.md

 A linked list is used in order to seperate each entry with all the information.
 All the logs have different configurations so each log gets broken down differently.

-The *java.time.LocalDateTime* gets imported inorder to decipher the dates from each log because each of them have different date arrangements.
+The *java.time.LocalDateTime* gets imported inorder to decipher the dates from each log because of the different date arrangements.
 This is used to display the information back to the user.